sagemath/trac_to_gh/Issue 7880.md

 # Issue 7880: Category of sets with partial maps.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7880

 Original creator: robertwb